 Finding a lump while performing a breast self-examination can be alarming, but not all breast lumps are cancerous.
 If you feel a lump in your breast, speak to your doctor to find out if it’s cause for concern and what steps you should take.

 The composition of breast tissue can vary based on a variety of things, such as hormone changes.
 Breasts contain fatty tissue, fibrous connective tissue, blood vessels, nerves, and lymph nodes.
-“Changes to a woman’s hormones can affect the texture of the breast and contribute to the development of breast lumps,” said Erin Fleener, MD, medical oncologist with The Cancer Clinic and CHI St. Joseph Health.
+“Changes to a woman’s hormones can affect the texture of the breast and contribute to the development of breast lumps,” said Erin Fleener, MD, medical oncologist with The Cancer Clinic and St. Joseph Health.
 Some breast lumps feel like a general area of thickened tissue, while others feel like they have a distinct border.

 Breast lumps can substantially differ in size, texture and overall feel.
 Identifying the consistency of a lump is one way for your doctor to diagnose what kind of lump it is.
 Some of the noncancerous lumps that can occur include: